⚠️ We are currently updating our 2021/22 tax guidance across the website

 We saw on the Claiming a tax refund page that often, receiving foreign income after you have left the UK will not affect your tax refund position in respect of the UK income you earned prior to going abroad.

 Sometimes, though, if you receive foreign income, your tax position will be more complex and you may have to formally reconcile your position with HMRC, for example, where there is an insufficient foreign tax credit (or none at all) to extinguish the UK liability on the foreign income.
-You can see some examples of where this has happened in Max and Tom.
+You can see some examples of where this has happened in Max and Ahmad.

 So, let us start with a little background: most people in the UK pay all their tax ‘at source’, for example, through PAYE if they are employed, and are not required to file a tax return.
 However, where your tax affairs are complicated – and receiving foreign income can make them complicated – you have to complete a formal tax return under the Self Assessment regime.
 GOV.UK provides guidance on when a tax return needs to be completed.